SparrowJang/ngHttpPool/README.md

 ngHttpPool
 ==========

-This is manager of http request,it is able to limit requests at the same time.
+An [Angularjs](http://angularjs.org/) module that is able to limit requests at the same time.

 ##Dependency